Take Courage. Rise Up. Make Faith Moves.

 Rejected by People

 I can’t imagine the shame and loneliness he must’ve felt being pushed to the roadside to beg.
 The message society sent him was you’re not good enough to belong.
 And because of this collective cultural belief, he was pushed to the margin of society.
 He was forced to live a life of solitude and isolation.
-But how ironic is it that Bartimaeus, though physically blind, was able to recognize Jesus as the Messiah whereas others couldn’t?
+But how ironic is it that Bartimaeus, though physically blind, was able to recognize Jesus as the Messiah whereas others who could see, didn’t?

 And because Bartimaeus heard Jesus was passing by, he refused to allow social norms to prohibit or stop him from crying out to the one He knew could heal him.
 He didn’t care what others thought.
 As a matter of fact, when people told him to be quiet, he shouted out all the more.
 He was desperate to be with the only one who could heal him.
 He was desperate for a change.
 He was desperate to be made whole.
 He was desperate for community and companionship.
 He was desperate to live an abundant life.
 And he was desperate to have his shame taken away.
 Bartimaeus refused to miss this life-changing encounter with Jesus and he was willing to do whatever he had to do in order to make his moment matter.